openfoodfacts/openfoodfacts-ai/articles/duckdb_off/README.md

 └─────────────┘
 ```

-This means the dataset contains over 3 billions elements!
+The database is massive, with over 3 millions products and detailled information for each one of them.

 However, not every feature is relevant for our analysis; many are actually legacy.
-We only need a few key features.
-Since DuckDB is optimized for columnar queries, it is perfect for selecting specific features from this massive dataset.
+We only need a few features for our analysis.

+Since DuckDB is optimized for columnar queries, this will make the process really fast.

 Let's examine a single product to get an idea of what the data looks like.

 > You can custom the output visual using `.mode <option>` and `.maxrows <n>`.
 This is particularly useful if the data doesn't fit in tables.
-Use .help mode to see the available options.
+Use the `.help` mode to see the available options.

 ```sql
 .mode lines --Configure outputs to be printed as lines instead of box